home » informed consent

 Excerpt: "There is evidence that current efforts to inform patients are inadequate.
 In a review of 540 informed consent documents from 157 randomly selected US hospitals, the documents were shown to have limited educational value..."

-Ethics in Psychotherapy & Counseling: A Practical Guide, 4th Edition by Kenneth S. Pope & Melba J.T.
+Ethics in Psychotherapy & Counseling: A Practical Guide, 5th Edition by Kenneth S. Pope & Melba J.T.
 Vasquez.
-San Francisco: Jossey-Bass/John Wiley, 2011.
+New York: John Wiley & Sons, 2016.

 Excerpt: "The right to informed consent reflects respect for individual freedom, autonomy, and dignity.
 It is fundamental to the ethics of theraqpy and counseling.
-The APA ethics code (see Appendix A) sets forth specific standards for informed consent....
+The APA ethics code sets forth specific standards for informed consent....
 Truscott and Crook (2004) note that 'informed consent is the most represented value in the Canadian Code of Ethics for Psychologists; (p.
-55; the Canadian Code of Ethics for Psychologists is Appendix B).
+55).

 This fundamental concept can trip us up if we are not careful.
 Nothing blocks a patient's access to help with such cruel efficiency as a bungled attempt at informed consent....
 The doors to our offices and clinics are wide open.
 The resources are all in place.
 But not even the most persistent patients can make their way past intimidating forms (which clerks may shove at patients when they first arrive), our set speeches full of noninformative information, and our nervous attempts to meet externally imposed legalistic requirements such as the Health Insurance Portability and Accountability Act.
 A first step is to recognize that informed consent is not a static ritual but a useful process."